Derrick Rose: 2014–15 season: Back to the playoffs

-Rose returned from injury to play in the Bulls' season opener against the New York Knicks on October 29, 2014 and recorded 13 points and 5 assists in 21 minutes of action.
-He went on to score a season-high 32 points on January 14 against the Washington Wizards, before being ruled out again with another knee injury a month later.
-He appeared in 51 games, the most he'd played since the 2010–11 season.
+Rose returned from injury to play in the Bulls' season opener against the New York Knicks on October 29, 2014, and recorded 13 points and five assists in 21 minutes of action.
+He went on to score a season-high 32 points on January 14, 2015, against the Washington Wizards.
+On January 28, Rose scored a step-back jumper with seven seconds on the clock to give the Bulls a 113–111 overtime win over the Golden State Warriors; however he only made 13 out of 33 shots from the field, and had a career-high 11 turnovers.
+Two weeks later Rose was ruled out again with another knee injury.

 On February 24, it was announced Rose required another round of surgery on his right knee and was ruled out indefinitely.
-An exam and subsequent MRI confirmed a medial meniscus tear of the right knee, the same injury he sustained on November 22, 2013 against the Portland Trail Blazers.
+An exam and subsequent MRI confirmed a medial meniscus tear of the right knee, the same injury he sustained on November 22, 2013, against the Portland Trail Blazers.
 On February 27, he was deemed a possibility of returning toward the end of the season after he underwent successful surgery and was ruled out for just four to six weeks.
 Rose returned to action on April 8 after a 20-game absence, and working on a minutes restriction, he was 3-of-9 from the field and finished with nine points in 19 minutes as the Bulls lost to the Orlando Magic.
+He appeared in 51 games, the most he'd played since the 2010–11 season.

-On April 18, Rose played in his first playoff game since Game 1 of the 2012 playoffs (the game where he tore his left ACL).
-Rose finished with 23 points and 7 assists on 9-of-16 shooting.
+On April 18, 2015, Rose played in his first playoff game since Game 1 of the 2012 playoffs (the game where he tore his left ACL).
+Rose finished with 23 points and seven assists on 9-of-16 shooting.
+He had a vintage performance in Game 3 in which he scored 34 points, making five three-pointers from nine attempts and adding eight assists in a tight 113–106 win in overtime, helping his team to a 3–0 lead against the Milwaukee Bucks.
 During the Bulls' first round series against the Bucks, Rose averaged 21.5 points per game.
-On May 8, Rose banked in a three-pointer at the buzzer and scored 30 points to give the Bulls a 99-96 victory over the Cleveland Cavaliers and a 2-1 lead in the Eastern Conference semi-finals.
-However, the Cavaliers won the final three games to take the series in six games.
+On May 8, Rose banked in a three-pointer at the buzzer and scored 30 points to give the Bulls a 99–96 victory over the Cleveland Cavaliers and a 2–1 lead in the Eastern Conference semi-finals.
+He followed up that performance by recording 31 points in Game 4, including a contested layup to tie the game at 84–84; however, after the referees failed to award a technical foul to Cavaliers coach David Blatt for attempting to call a timeout without having any remaining, LeBron James hit a jumper from the corner in the last second to win the game 86–84 and tie the series 2–2.
+After the deflating loss, the Bulls couldn't stop the Cavaliers who won the final two games to take the series in six games.